kevendi/kevendi/README.md

-### Hello! 👋
+### Hello and thanks for visiting my GitHub page! 👋

-### I am a software engineer with experience in a range of languages, frameworks and methodologies.
+### 👨 I am a software engineer with experience in a range of languages, frameworks and methodologies.
-### This includes Java, Python, AWS, Content Management Systems, Serverless, SQL, Spring Boot and many others.
+### ⚡ This includes Java, Python, AWS, Content Management Systems, Serverless, SQL, Spring Boot and many others.
-### In the technical landscape, I have other interests that include Data Science and Machine Learning to solve problems, discover insight and automate tasks.
+### 🌱 In the technical landscape, I have other interests that include Data Science and Machine Learning to solve problems, discover insight and automate tasks.
-### Outside of tech I am a keen follower and player of sports, such as football, tennis and golf - and I'm always looking to combine my interest in these with my skills in tech.
+### ⛳ Outside of tech I am a keen follower and player of sports, such as football, tennis and golf, as well as an average musician - and I'm always looking to combine my interest in these with my skills in tech.

 <!--
 **kevendi/kevendi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.